charshy/examples/apps/helloworld/README.md

     +------------+--------------+
     ```

     There are 4 instances of the helloworld service.
 2 are instances of version "v1" and 2 are version "v2".

-1. Send all traffic to the v1 version of helloworld, by running the following command:
+1. Send all traffic to the v1 version of helloworld by running the following command:

     ```
     a8ctl route-set helloworld --default v1